konstellation-io/kai/README.md

     - [Releases](#Releases)
     - [Fixes](#Fixes)

-# KRE (Konstellation Runtime Engine)
+# KAI (Konstellation AI)

-Konstellation Runtime Engine is an application that allow to run AI/ML models for inference based on the content of a `.krt` file.
+Konstellation AI is an application that allow to run AI/ML models for inference based on the content of a `.krt` file.

 ## Engine